Editor’s note: This is part of a special advertising section appearing in Real Estate NJ’s January issue.

 Florham Park, NJ 07932

-Fear and uncertainty are dominating the market for real estate investment.
-There are several negative economic concerns which will affect the real estate industry in 2023.
-These concerns, despite strong balance sheets, have resulted in banks and equity sources delaying any commitments, causing illiquidity in the market.
+Despite the stock market hitting daily “all time” highs, fear and uncertainty continue to dominate the market for real estate investment.
+There are several negative economic concerns that will negatively impact the real estate industry in 2024.
+These concerns have resulted in banks and equity sources delaying most capital commitments, causing further illiquidity in the market.

-Woodmont will continue to invest and build for long-term growth, as a holistic view of investment strategy should transcend any short-term dysfunctions in the markets, including a likely recession.
+Woodmont’s long-term investment approach will allow us to continue to invest and build for long-term growth, as a holistic view of investment strategy should transcend any short-term dysfunctions in the markets including a likely recession.
 Companies with strong track records and balance sheets will continue to attract capital sources.
 A seven-plus-year view of value creation provides a very attractive case for real estate investment today.

-With long-term value creation at the heart of our operations, Woodmont will remain committed to the acquisition and development of properties in our core asset classes of multifamily, industrial and senior housing in New Jersey, Pennsylvania and Southeast Florida.
+With long-term value creation at the heart of our operations, Woodmont will remain committed to the acquisition and development of properties in our core asset classes of multifamily, industrial, hospitality and senior housing, in New Jersey, Pennsylvania and South Florida.